 Some patterns and relationships aren't obvious by looking at a map.
 There may be too much data to sift through to present coherently on a map.
 The way you display data on a map can change the patterns you see.
-Spatial analysis tools allow you to quantify patterns and relationships in the data and display the results as maps, tables, and charts.
-Using spatial analysis tools, you can answer questions and make decisions using more than a visual analysis.
+Spatial analysis tools and functions allow you to quantify patterns and relationships in the data and display the results as maps, tables, and charts.
+Using spatial analysis tools and functions, you can answer questions and make decisions using more than a visual analysis.

 Feature analysis is performed on vector data sources, which is coordinate-based data that represents geographic features using points, lines, and polygons.

 Feature analysis can be used to summarize features based on geographic location, measure distances around or between features, and quantify spatial patterns.

 Feature analysis tools are identified in the Tools pane by the feature tool icon .